DLL hell: Causes

-DLL Hell was a very common phenomenon on pre-Windows NT versions of Microsoft operating systems, the primary cause being that the 16-bit operating systems did not restrict processes to their own memory space, thereby not allowing them to load their own version of a shared module that they were compatible with.
+DLL hell was a very common phenomenon on pre-Windows NT versions of Microsoft operating systems, the primary cause being that the 16-bit operating systems did not restrict processes to their own memory space, thereby not allowing them to load their own version of a shared module that they were compatible with.
 Application installers were expected to be good citizens and verify DLL version information before overwriting the existing system DLLs.
 Standard tools to simplify application deployment (which always involves shipping the dependent operating-system DLLs) were provided by Microsoft and other 3rd-party tools vendors.
 Microsoft even required application vendors to use a standard installer and have their installation program certified to work correctly, before being granted use of the Microsoft logo.
 The good-citizen installer approach did not mitigate the problem, as the rise in popularity of the Internet provided more opportunities to obtain non-conforming applications.

 Use by malware

-The ambiguity with which DLLs that are not fully qualified can be loaded in the Windows operating system has been exploited by malware in recent years, opening a new class of vulnerability that affects applications from many different software vendors, as well as Windows itself.
+Windows searches several locations for ambiguous DLLs, i.e. ones not fully qualified.
+Malwares can exploit this behavior in several ways collectively known as DLL search order hijacking.
+One method is DLL preloading or a binary planting attack.
+It places DLL files with the same name in a location that is searched earlier, such as the current working directory.
+When the vulnerable program tries to load the DLL, the malicious version is executed, possibly at high privilege levels if the program runs at that level.

+Another method is relative path DLL hijacking, which moves the vulnerable program to a location together with the malicious DLL.
+The DLL is loaded because the application's directory is searched early.
+According to CrowdStrike, this method is the most common.
+DLL sideloading delivers both the legitimate program and malicious library.
+It may avoid detection because the execution seems as running a reputable program.

+Other methods include phantom DLL hijacking, where a malicious DLL file is created against references to a non-existent library, and changing registry values to abuse DLL redirection, which changes the DLL search order.

+DLL hijacking was used by state-sponsored groups including Lazarus Group and Tropic Trooper.